Samreay/DSGoPipeline/README.md

 First thing we want to do is to start a tracking server.
-Instead of just pointing this at the file system and hoping for the best, lets put in a tiny bit of effort now so that it better emulates a remote tracking server like you might actually end up using better.
+Instead of just pointing this at the file system and hoping for the best, lets put in a tiny bit of effort now so that it better emulates a remote tracking server like you might actually end up using.

-So with the tracking, we need a place to put information, and a place to put artifacts.
+With the tracking, we need a place to put information, and a place to put artifacts.
 The latter is normally a google cloud, Azure blob storage, Amazon S3 bucket, etc. For now, we'll just have a super simple local directory.
-Here is what I would run, swap our your username, change to a ~.
+Here is what I would run:

 `mlflow server --backend-store-uri sqlite:///mlruns.db --default-artifact-root file:/home/samreay/mlruns`

-If you have any issues, you can run the smaller version (which uses the file system for simplicity but doesnt support model registry)
+If you have any issues, you can run the smaller version (which uses the file system for simplicity but doesnt support model registry, so it won't work with the airflow part later)

 `mlflow ui`

-Now one thing we want to do is make sure that this is the server we use for the entire workshop, so lets set a single environment variable.
+Optional step: Now one thing we want to do is make sure that this is the server we use for the entire workshop, so lets set a single environment variable.
 In *yet another* terminal window that I opened in the DSGOPipeline folder, I will now set:

 `export MLFLOW_TRACKING_URI=http://127.0.0.1:5000`

-which is just the location of the server we launched (though in case anyone misses this step or does it wrong, I also set it in the code).
+which is just the location of the server we launched.
+Note that because environment variables are an easy thing to get wrong or for people to do incorrectly, I also set it explicitly in all the code, so you don't *need* to do the above.
+But ideally you wouldn't set anything in the code!

 And that's it!
-Now we jump into the code by starting up jupyter notebooks
+Now we jump into the code by starting up jupyter notebooks back in the project directory (wherever you clone or downloaded this repo to):

 `jupyter notebook`

+So you'll have one terminal window (in your home directory) running the mlflow tracking server.
+And you'll have another terminal window in the project directory running jupyter notebooks.
+Keep both of these terminals up and running for the whole workshop.

 Let's first run through the `1_starting_point` folder notebooks, so we can see what's going on.
 And then we'll want to go through each of those notebooks and convert them to make use of mlflow.
 You can see the changes in the `2_ml_tracking` folder.